 - File your workers’ compensation claim within two years of the date of the injury.

 - If payment was made on account of the injury (or death), the claim must be filed within two years after the last benefit payment that was made.

 - If a Report of Injury was not filed with the Division of Workers’ Compensation on time, you have until three years after the date of the injury, or from the last payment that was made on account of the injury.

 During a workers’ compensation claim, you may need to work with large companies, insurance companies, government agencies and divisions, and other attorneys.
-Having a lawyer who represents your interests during this process can improves the chances for an overall successful claim process.
+Having an experienced workers' compensation lawyer who represents your interests during this process can improves the chances for an overall successful claim process.
 We can help you navigate this process.
 Our Kansas City workers' compensation attorneys proudly represent injured workers throughout Kansas and Missouri; view some of our many successful case results here for more information, then contact us online or call us directly at 816.471.5111 to schedule your free consultation.